leabs/misc-python-apps/README.md

 - **Retirement Calculator** - Calculates how much you should have at your selected age of retirement with compounding interest.
 This also lets you calculate NYSLRS Tier 6 retirement benefits because that's what my wife has, lol.
 - **Password Generator** - Generates a random password with letters, numbers, symbols, and punctuation.
 - **Scrape All Copy** - Scrapes all the text from a website and saves it to a text file.
 Has requirements.txt file for installing the required modules.
+- **CSV to JSON Converter** - Converts a CSV file to a JSON file.
+This uses a csv file called `data.csv` within the `csv-to-json` directory.
+Want to convert your own?
+Replace the `data.csv` file with your own and run the app with `python3 main.py` in the directory.

 ## Contributing